Jaw Pain Is Not Normal

 Frequently Asked Questions

-TMJ is an abbreviation for Temporomandibular Joint.
-When this joint becomes misaligned or inflamed, it’s termed Temporomandibular Joint Disorder, or simply TMD.
+TMJ stands for Temporomandibular Joint.
+When this joint becomes misaligned or inflamed, it is referred to as Temporomandibular Joint Disorder, or TMD.

-Signs or symptoms of TMD include pain and tenderness in or around the ear, the jaw joint, or the muscles of the jaw, face or temples.
-Other symptoms are problems opening or closing your mouth, and a clicking, popping, crunching or grinding noise when you chew, yawn or open your mouth.
-TMDs may be linked with neck pain and headaches.
+Symptoms of TMD can include pain or tenderness around the ear, jaw joint, or muscles of the jaw, face, or temples.
+Other signs may include difficulty opening or closing your mouth, and a clicking, popping, grinding, or crunching sound when chewing, yawning, or opening your mouth.
+TMD is also commonly associated with neck pain and headaches.

-TMD arises from a combination of factors, including jaw injuries and joint conditions like arthritis.
-It’s hypothesized that worsened TMD symptoms can result from bruxism (teeth clenching or grinding) and tension in the head or neck muscles.
-Stress might also play a role, although whether it causes TMD or is a consequence remains unclear.
-Additionally, ill-fitting partial or full dentures, along with habits like fingernail biting and biting on pens or pencils, can contribute to TMD.
-With such a diverse range of causes, diagnosing TMD can be challenging.
-To gain insight into your jaw pain symptoms, the best step is to schedule an appointment.
+TMD can result from several factors, including jaw injuries and joint conditions like arthritis.
+Bruxism (teeth clenching or grinding) and muscle tension in the head or neck are also potential contributors.
+While stress may play a role in exacerbating TMD, it’s unclear whether it causes the condition or is a consequence of it.
+Additionally, poorly fitting dentures or habits such as nail biting or chewing on pens can contribute to TMD.
+Due to the variety of potential causes, diagnosing TMD can be complex.
+To better understand your symptoms, it’s best to schedule an appointment with us.